 Emotional Support Animals vs. Service Animals

 Though people typically think of emotional support animals as cats or dogs, there are actually no specific breed restrictions to qualify.
-As long as the animal can be reasonably accommodated within the unit and doesn’t cause a disturbance to others, they can be any type of animal species.
-Humans have been known to bond with a wide variety of creatures, and some of the more unique emotional support animals to date include llamas, alligators and peacocks!
+As long as the animal can be reasonably accommodated within a home and doesn’t cause a disturbance to others, they can be any type of animal species.
+Humans have been known to bond with a wide variety of creatures, and some of the more unique emotional support animals to date include llamas, alligators, and peacocks!

 The Fair Housing Act (FHA) is a federal law governing the rights and responsibilities of tenants and landlords.
 Under the FHA, landlords may not turn away tenants who have a registered emotional support animal.
-Even if the apartment is under a “no pets” policy, landlords are still required to make reasonable accommodations for the emotional support animal.
+Even if the apartment is under a “no pets” policy, landlords are still required to make reasonable accommodations for the emotional support animal under ESA laws.
+For even more information on renting with a disability, visit here.

 The Americans with Disabilities Act of 1990